Phlebotomy on the Job Training: What Should You Expect?

 There may be different tools or pieces of equipment you’ll be required to use in a medical facility.
 There’s a good chance you didn’t cover all of them in your training program.
 Some of these tools and equipment go hand-in-hand with different venipuncture techniques.
 So, it’s just as important not only to know how to use them but to be comfortable with them.

-Even if you did learn about certain tools and pieces of equipment, there is no substitute for hands-on experience.
+Even if you did learn about specific tools and pieces of equipment, there is no substitute for hands-on experience.
 You can get that when you use them in a work environment.
 A supervisor will usually show you how to use them, and you can observe how they work.
 Eventually, you’ll be the one doing the work under supervision until your employer is confident you can work on your own.

 One thing that can’t be learned in a classroom is the physical stamina it takes to be a phlebotomist.
-This might seem like a small thing, but it can have a huge impact on your job.
+This might seem like a small thing, but it can have a significant impact on your job.
 When you’re hired as a trainee, you can consider it a sort of ‘trial period.’

 During this period, you’ll learn a lot from your employer, but they can also learn a lot about you.
 We already touched on the personality traits needed to be a phlebotomist.
 But, many people overlook the physical skills required.

-First, having strong hand-eye coordination is important.
+First, having strong hand-eye coordination is essential.
 This might not seem like a big deal, and you may not even think about how skilled you are in this area.
 But, when you’re working with needles and veins, it’s a necessity.
 More practice with venipuncture will help you assess your coordination and can help you get better at it over time.

 Phlebotomists are usually on their feet most of the day.
 If you work in a large facility, you could be doing a lot of walking, and you may have to move quickly between patients and transporting blood samples.